ChenYilong/iOS9AdaptationTips/README.md

 If you're having to do this, it's probably best to update your servers to use TLSv1.2 and SSL, if they're not already doing so.
 This should be considered a temporary workaround.

 As of today, the prerelease documentation makes no mention of any of these configuration options in any specific way.
 Once it does, I'll update the answer to link to the relevant documentation.

+If your server is support  TLSv1.2 ,but you also have to do what I say just now if you want to connect success in iOS9:

+After some discussion with Apple Support, the issue is due to the self signed certificate.

+ATS trusts only certificate signed by a well known CA, all others are rejected.
+As a consequence the only solution with a Self signed certificate is to set an exception with NSExceptionDomains.

 ##2.Demo2_iOS9 new feature  in CoreLocation :  background only when you need
 If you're using CoreLocation framework in your app in Xcode7(pre-released),and you may notice that there is a newly added property called allowsBackgroundLocationUpdates in CLLocationManager class.